RNA world: Prebiotic RNA synthesis

 In 2014, a group of researchers managed to produce all four components of RNA by simulating an asteroid impact in primordial conditions.
 In March 2015, NASA scientists reported that, for the first time, complex DNA and RNA organic compounds of life, including uracil, cytosine, and thymine, have been formed in the laboratory under conditions found only in outer space, using starting chemicals, like pyrimidine, found in meteorites.
 Pyrimidine, like polycyclic aromatic hydrocarbons (PAHs), may have been formed in red giant stars or in interstellar dust and gas clouds, according to the scientists.
 That same month, researchers were able to produce over 50 aminoacids in a laboratory setting by using only hydrogen sulfide, hydrogen cyanide (presumably produced after outer space meteorites reacted with atmospheric nitrogen) and ultraviolet light.

 In 2018, researchers at Georgia Institute of Technology identified three molecular candidates for the bases that might have formed an earliest version of proto-RNA: barbituric acid, melamine, and 2,4,6-triaminopyrimidine (TAP).
 These three molecules are simpler versions of the four bases in current RNA, which could have been present in larger amounts and could still be forward-compatible with them but may have been discarded by evolution in exchange for more optimal base pairs.
 Specifically, TAP can form nucleotides with a large range of sugars.
 Both TAP and melamine base pair with barbituric acid.
 All three spontaneously form nucleotides with ribose.

+A 2024 study synthesized a 45-nucleotide polymerase ribozyme named QT45, discovered from random sequence pools, that catalyzes general RNA-templated RNA synthesis.
+It can synthesize both its complementary strand and a copy of itself with fair accuracy.
+The authors speculate that polymerase ribozymes are more abundant in RNA sequence space than previously thought.

 Evolution of DNA

 One of the challenges posed by the RNA world hypothesis is to discover the pathway by which an RNA-based system transitioned to one based on DNA.
 Geoffrey Diemer and Ken Stedman, at Portland State University in Oregon, may have found a solution.
 While conducting a survey of viruses in a hot acidic lake in Lassen Volcanic National Park, California, they uncovered evidence that a simple DNA virus had acquired a gene from a completely unrelated RNA-based virus.
-Virologist Luis Villareal of the University of California Irvine also suggests that viruses capable of converting an RNA-based gene into DNA and then incorporating it into a more complex DNA-based genome might have been common in the virus world during the RNA to DNA transition some 4 billion years ago.
+Virologist Luis P. Villarreal of the University of California Irvine also suggests that viruses capable of converting an RNA-based gene into DNA and then incorporating it into a more complex DNA-based genome might have been common in the virus world during the RNA to DNA transition some 4 billion years ago.
 This finding bolsters the argument for the transfer of information from the RNA world to the emerging DNA world before the emergence of the last universal common ancestor.
 From the research, the diversity of this virus world is still with us.